bumpylumps/fetch-rewards-backend-exercise/README.md

 ADD TRANSACTION
 ***
--in Postman, use first tab to add transactions to db:
+In Postman, use first tab to add transactions to db:

    1) set url tab to post